Pravah Capital

 Hello,

 The succession gap thesis is real, and the path is naturally a patient one.
 A generation of founders in their 50s and 60s with no obvious next chapter is as deep as the data suggested.
 The journey from a first conversation to a transaction takes time, which makes sense.
-Sellers reference a range of valuation benchmarks - PE/VC deals on much larger companies, public-market multiples in different growth regimes, IPO chatter on peers - and a real conversation only begins once those references reset against the reality of their own business.
-The bigger thing being built, though, is trust.
+The bigger thing being built is trust.
 A founder handing over a company they have spent thirty years on does so on much more than price.

 My working assumption is that the right buyer relationship typically gets built over six to twelve months, and that the moment a founder is genuinely ready to transact usually comes after they have spent some time in the market.
 I want to be the first call when that moment arrives.
 This is a search that will reward patience and the relationships we build over the next year, and I am optimistic about the shape of what is in front of us.